 (Image provided by Amazon.com)

 Babo skin care products are award-winning and gentle on your skin.
 Ensuring to avoid nano based ingredients, their sunscreen is safe enough to use for your infant child, and is hypo-allergenic!
 Their suncreen is mineral based which makes it reef safe, and they also avoid fragrances.
 Read more about Babo here

 Sun Bum is a California & Florida team that works to ensure safe products for both your skin and the environment.
 Their sunscreen is cruelty-free, vegan, and avoids harsh chemicals.
 They even offer lip balm that has the same respect!
 Read more about Sun Bum here

 #4.
 Blue Lizzard

 (Image provided by bluelizzard.net)

 This Australian based company focuses on avoiding harsh chemicals, such as the ones listed above, and is passionate about protecting our coral reefs.
-The avoid the three O’s and have an active ingredient of Zinc Oxide that is healthier for your skin.
+Blue Lizzard avoids the three O’s and has an active ingredient of Zinc Oxide that is healthier for your skin.
 Read more about Blue Lizzard here

 #5.
 Raw Elements

 Protecting your skin by using organic antioxidants, this company is also passionate about our oceans, and strives to offer the “safest sunscreen on the planet”.
 Their sunscreen contains vitamins and minerals, and non-nano zinc oxide as their active ingredient.
 They even have a list of all ingredients and why they’ve added them on their website.
 Read more about Raw Elements here

 If you would like to shop for these items, you can find all of these on my Amazon Storefront under “Healthy You” (please note I do earn commissions from this site).